tomjoht/tomjoht.github.io/pages/java/java-setters.md

 }
 ```

 There's a shortcut in Eclipse that makes it very easy to add getters and setters.
-Right click your class and select Source > Generate Getters and Setters.
+Right click your class and select **Source > Generate Getters and Setters**.
 Here's an example of what it produces:

 ```java
 public class Robot {